Jian Ghomeshi: Criminal charges and trial

+These statements, as well as the verdict of the trial itself, caused a great deal of controversy online, with many feeling like the plaintiffs had been treated unfairly and subjected to a biased trial, while others felt that the evidence was not strong enough to convict.
+The trial also raised legal questions as to whether victims were properly protected in Canadian law.
+This resulted in Bill C-51, which, among other things, increased the number of legal protections extended to sexual assault victims.
+It included the so-called "Ghomeshi rules" which required the defense to submit private records to the judge before being allowed to introduce them as evidence, making the defense used by Henein no longer legal.
+Many lawyers objected to this change, arguing that it would be unconstitutional and unfairly beneficial to plaintiffs.

 A second trial for one additional charge was scheduled for June 2016.
 On May 11, 2016, however, the Crown withdrew the last remaining charge over the alleged sexual assault against Kathryn Borel, a producer of Q, after Ghomeshi signed a peace bond.
 The publication ban as to the name of the victim, Borel, was lifted that same day.
 According to Borel, Henein approached Borel's representation to ask for an alternative to a trial, and after several exchanges Ghomeshi agreed to apologize to Borel and did so formally.
 "A peace bond is an order from a court that typically involves keeping good behaviour and a prohibition on contacting the complainant," lawyers told the CBC.
 "The signing of a peace bond is not an admission of having committed a crime."

 Further allegations

 In 2022, actress Sarah Polley accused Ghomeshi of sexually assaulting her on a date in 1995, when she was 16 and he was 28.
 Polley made the accusation in her autobiographical essay collection Run Towards the Danger, in which she wrote that she had wanted to come forward about her experiences in 2014 but was dissuaded by family and friends from speaking out.